-Accessibility Needs of English Learners with Significant Cognitive Disabilities
+Accessibility Needs of English Learners with Significant Cognitive Disabilities assessment.

-English learners with the most significant cognitive disabilities are generally a small population with highly complex needs.
-Thus, it is critical that the IEP team have current information about student strengths and areas of concern to make informed decisions about instruction and assessment.
 These decisions include accessibility and accommodations for instruction and assessment.
 The accessibility features and accommodations determined to meet individual student needs and preferences for participation in the Alt ELPA will maintain the validity of the assessment results and interpretations when used in a manner consistent with this manual.
 This manual provides information about embedded features (universal features, designated supports, and accommodations) and non-embedded features (optimal testing conditions, designated supports, and accommodations) available for the Alt ELPA.
 It also gives domain-specific indications of availability for each feature.